Analogical Learning for Cross-Scenario Generalization: Framework and Application to Intelligent Localization

 Although the numerical expressions of mapping functions vary across scenarios, the inherent relationships among data, features, and labels, such as some physical laws, remain unaffected by external factors like measurement methods.
 In other words, representing feature information through isolated numerical values and learning absolute numerical relationships as objectives fails to reflect the fundamental mechanisms adequately, as these values are scenario-sensitive.
 As illustrated in Fig. \ref{overview_fig}(c), the mapping from channel to location is considered a learnable regularity because it is driven by a real (but implicit) physical process akin to mapping electromagnetic attributes to angles and attenuation to ultimate direction and distance, which is the fundamental mechanism.
 In this process, each feature has a physical meaning, but these meanings do not rely solely on numerical values, but also need to be combined with the underlying reference frames to be accurately conveyed.
 For example, in two different scenarios, with and without occlusion, the same magnitude of attenuation corresponds to different transmission distances, which is also the manifestation of relativity.

 Therefore, in the numeric representation of DL, the relativity should be reflected, enabling the model to eliminate the influence of external scenario factors and comprehend the fundamental mechanisms.
 This is precisely the core idea of the proposed analogical learning (AL), as illustrated in Fig. \ref{overview_fig}(d).
 The AL approach no longer relies on isolated samples for learning and inference.
-Instead, it additionally embeds known data-label pairs from current scenario as references for joint representation learning, with this joint learning conducted via the relativity in multiple feature spaces.
-To achieve this, we designed an elegant bipartite neural network architecture called \textit{Mateformer}.
+Instead, it additionally embeds known data-label pairs from the studied scenario as references for joint representation learning, with this joint learning conducted via the relativity in multiple feature spaces.
+To achieve this, we designed a bipartite neural network architecture called \textit{Mateformer}.
 The first part of the network uses multi-layer multi-head attention\citeup{attention} to extract relativity weights between the input data and the embedded data, and aligns these weights to the label domain through connections with the second part.
 The second part employs another Transformer encoder\citeup{transformer} to synthesize the target label based on the embedded labels guided by these weights.
 In this architecture, all data are interpreted through relative relationship (normalized attention weights) with other data in the same scenario rather than through scenario-sensitive absolute feature values, making the learned patterns robust to scenario-specific variations.

-We apply AL to intelligent wireless localization, achieving dual breakthroughs: first, enabling joint training across multiple scenarios despite significant multi-scenario differences, and second, allowing the pre-trained model to achieve centimeter-level state-of-the-art accuracy in new scenarios without any additional tuning.
-These outstanding functionalities not only potentially redefine the paradigm of intelligent wireless localization, but also provide a fresh framework for the intelligent applications in other multi-scenario systems.
+We apply AL to intelligent wireless localization, achieving dual advances: first, enabling joint training across multiple scenarios despite significant multi-scenario differences, and second, allowing the pre-trained model to achieve centimeter-level state-of-the-art accuracy in new scenarios without any additional tuning. { Further, these advances significantly enhance the model's reliability against complex environmental factors.
+For example, AL maintains a localization accuracy during heavy rainfall that is nearly on par with its performance under clear weather.
+Moreover, a AL-based localization foundation model can continuously deliver stable performance amidst changing traffic and road conditions.} These capabilities not only offer a promising new direction for intelligent wireless localization, but also provide a fresh framework for the intelligent applications in other multi-scenario systems.